-The University of Worcester takes all allegation of academic misconduct & plagiarism very seriously and has procedures in place when dealing with students.
-Click here to view the Academic Misconduct procedure.
+The University of Worcester takes all allegations of suspected academic misconduct & plagiarism very seriously and has procedures in place when dealing with students.
+Click here to view the Academic Misconduct Procedure.

 What is Academic Misconduct?

-The University of Worcester uses the terms 'academic misconduct' and 'cheating' to cover all the possible methods of plagiarism both intentional and unitentional.
+The University of Worcester uses the terms 'academic misconduct' and 'cheating' to cover all the possible methods of plagiarism both intentional and unintentional.

 - Quoting someone else's work without proper references or quotation marks